Best Private Student Loans in 2026

 | Excellent credit + co-signer | ~2.89%–4.99% | ~4.13%–6.99% | Autopay discounts of 0.25% are commonly available |

-These are illustrative ranges compiled from lender-reported ranges and market observations.
+These are illustrative ranges based on lender-reported ranges and broader market observations.
 Your actual offer will depend on credit, school certification, state rules, and lender underwriting.

 How EasyFinance.com Helps You Compare Quickly

-- Compare multiple lenders: Review options that may cover up to 100% of certified costs.
+- Compare multiple lenders: Review options that may cover up to 100% of school-certified costs.

-- Check rates with less pressure: Soft-pull prequalification is available where supported.
+- Check rates with less friction: Soft-pull prequalification may be available where supported.

 - Apply online in minutes: Many lenders return decisions quickly.

-- Understand terms clearly: Easy-to-read explanations for fees, APRs, and repayment choices.
+- Understand terms more clearly: Review APRs, fees, and repayment choices before committing.

-If you want a broader view before narrowing down your choices, explore best student loans to compare lender styles, features, and approval paths.
+If you want a broader starting point before narrowing down lenders, explore best student loans for a wider comparison of features and borrowing paths.

 Top Lenders Students Choose in 2026